info-201a-sp20/final-project-AF5/README.md

   - How are people healths?
   - How are are people and their lifestyle being affect in these time?
 ## Question of Interest

+## Finding Data
+  - From kaggle.com, a data science community with large open source data files.
+  - Data was collected by John Hopkins University Center for Systems Science and Engineering.
+The data is inspired by the recent COVID-19 outbreak, and the data is collected with the intent to compare coronavirus spread for different countries with different policies for social isolation, closing schools, stopping international travels.
+  - There are 165401 rows in the dataset.
+  - There are 8 columns in the dataset.
+  -  The questions that can be answered with this dataset are: